Christopher Bell (racing driver): 2025: Early dominance and All-Star win

-Bell started the 2025 season with a 31st place DNF at the 2025 Daytona 500, but rebounded with three consecutive victories.
+Bell started the 2025 season with a 31st-place DNF at the 2025 Daytona 500, but rebounded with three consecutive victories.
 A week later, he won at Atlanta in a close, controversial finish.
 Bell was ahead of Carson Hocevar and Kyle Larson at the time of caution coming to the checkered flag during an overtime restart.
-The next week at COTA, Bell won back-to-back Cup Series races for the first time in his career, using a slight tire advantage to pass Kyle Busch and then hold off William Byron to win the race.
+The next week at Austin, Bell won back-to-back Cup Series races for the first time in his career, using a slight tire advantage to pass Kyle Busch and then hold off William Byron to win the race.
 A week later at Phoenix, Bell became the first driver to win 3 races in a row in the Next-Gen era, leading 105 laps en-route to claiming the checkered flag during an overtime finish ahead of teammate Denny Hamlin.

 In May at North Wilkesboro, Bell started the All-Star Race from 2nd place after winning his heat race Saturday evening.
 Bell took on two right-side sticker tires during the promoter's caution late in the race, and used his tire advantage to pass Joey Logano for the win.
 Just days after his All-Star win, it was announced that Bell and longtime spotter Stevie Reeves would part ways in a surprising move.
 Bell stated it was entirely Reeves' decision to quit the role and admitted he was caught off guard by the change.
-Reeves was replaced by Matt Philpott from the Coca-Cola 600 through Pocono.
+Reeves was replaced by Matt Philpott from Charlotte through Pocono.
 From the Summer Atlanta race onward, Bell's spotter duties were taken over by Tab Boyd, who had previously worked with Ricky Stenhouse Jr..
 Boyd became available after being released by Hyak Motorsports in the wake of comments he made during the Mexico City race weekend.

-During the playoffs, Bell won the Bristol Night Race, passing Carson Hocevar and Zane Smith on a late restart, before ultimately holding off a last lap "bump and run" attempt from Brad Keselowski to secure the win.
-Bell entered the Martinsville cutoff race 3rd in the playoff standings, 37 points above the cutoff line, but only 1 point ahead of Kyle Larson, who sat 4th in the standings.
-With William Byron winning the race from below the cutoff line and Larson earning 8 more points than Bell on the day, he was eliminated during the Round of 8.
-Bell ended the season 5th in the standings for the second consecutive year, setting career highs in wins and average finish, while marking his fourth straight season finishing in the top 5 of the championship standings.
+During the playoffs, Bell won Bristol, passing Carson Hocevar and Zane Smith on a late restart, before ultimately holding off a last-lap "bump and run" attempt from Brad Keselowski to secure the win.
+Bell entered the Martinsville cutoff race third in the playoff standings, 37 points above the cutoff line, but only one point ahead of Kyle Larson, who sat fourth in the standings.
+With William Byron winning the race from below the cutoff line and Larson earning eight more points than Bell on the day, he was eliminated during the Round of 8.
+Bell ended the season 5th in the standings for the second consecutive year, setting career highs in wins and average finish, while marking his fourth straight season finishing in the top-five of the championship standings.